 Toney began his career at Northampton Town before moving on to Newcastle, but struggled to make the grade at the Magpies and was loaned out to Barnsley (twice) Shrewsbury, Scunthorpe (twice) and Wigan.

 In 2018, he moved permanently to Peterborough United, where he established himself as a reliable goalscorer.
-His next move was to Brentford in 2020 and he has carried his solid form over from Posh to the Bees.
+His next move was to Brentford in 2020 and he has carried his solid form over from Posh to the Brentford.

 Breaking records at Northampton